strap/strapkit/README.md

 ```

 ### Card View
-Card is a standard wearable UI compenent accross all platforms.
-This UI compenent typically has a title and a body associated with it, and can be clickable.
-This must be added to a Page in order for the compenent to be shown.
+Card is a standard wearable UI component across all platforms.
+This UI
+component typically has a title and a body associated with it, and can be
+clickable.
+This must be added to a Page in order for the component to be shown.

 #### Example
 ```javascript